ginpie/user-registration-form/README.md

 This Vite-based project is designed to provide a simple and fast implementation of a new user registration form using React.
 The project also includes a robust testing setup using Jest and React Testing Library to ensure the form works as expected.

+## Assumptions

+- The form data persists in the localstorage, and is updated on input
+- The saved data won't be used to fill the form on page reload, to keep a smooth user experience

 ## Getting Started

 ### Prerequisites